For recent graduate Becxs Bush, deciding to attend Lincoln was a “no-brainer”.

 She’s currently working at Halter HQ, which produces an app that allows farmers to shift, manage and monitor their herd remotely from a smart device.

 Becxs says Lincoln’s small size provides greater opportunities for practical, lab and lecturer time.
 Students also get to know academic staff well, which “increases your knowledge and willingness to learn”.

 “The staff at Lincoln are incredible.
 They’re always willing to help and further your education.
 Lecturers tailor their content to what is current and what the students want to learn.
 They also encourage self-learning and individual topics for assignments so you can research subjects that you’re passionate about.”

-When she finishes her degree, Becxs wants to work in animal health and genetics to improve animal welfare, understanding, and most of all, prevention of diseases.
+Becxs’ long-term goal is to work in animal health and genetics to improve animal welfare, understanding, and most of all, prevention of diseases.

 “Then I would like to go travelling to develop a better understanding of different cultures and then return home to settle down and have a family.
 However, I want to still have a job in the animal health industry.”

-“I have played for the Lincoln Uni C team and then was able to further my netball skills by coaching.
-Coaching is something I have been doing for seven years and Lincoln has enabled me to carry this on and strive for greater success.”
+“I played for the Lincoln Uni C team and then was able to further my netball skills by coaching.
+Coaching is something I have been doing for seven years and Lincoln enabled me to carry this on and strive for greater success.”

 She says she forged incredible friendships and bonds that will last a lifetime.